microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_post_groups.md

 # Create group
 Use this API to create a new group as specified in the request body.
 You can create one of three types of groups:

-* Office 365 group (unified group)
+* Office 365 Group (unified group)
 * Dynamic group
 * Security group

-> **Note**: Although Microsoft Teams is built on Office 365 groups, you can't currently create a team via this API.
+> **Note**: Although Microsoft Teams is built on Office 365 Groups, you can't currently create a team via this API.
 You can use the other group APIs to manage a team that has been created in the Microsoft Teams UI.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).